Mark Owen: 1996–1997: Green Man

 After Take That split, Owen became the first of the band's ex-members to release a solo record.
 He reached number three in the UK Singles Chart with his debut single, "Child".
 His second single, "Clementine", also went to number three.
 In 1996 his album Green Man was released, charting at a number 33.
 After another single, "I Am What I Am", charted at number 29, Owen was dropped by BMG Records in late 1997.

+Despite the album being viewed as having under performed it sold 1 million copies worldwide.

 2002–2003: Celebrity Big Brother and In Your Own Time

 Owen won the second series of Celebrity Big Brother in November 2002 with 77% of the public vote against television presenter Les Dennis.
 Owen broke down in tears, overwhelmed by the fans' support.
 After being invited to perform on stage with Robbie Williams at Knebworth, he returned to the spotlight and signed a deal with Island/Universal Records.
 In August 2003, Owen returned to the charts with the Top 5 hit, "Four Minute Warning", which remained in the Top 40 for eight weeks.
 His second album, In Your Own Time, was released in November 2003, entering the charts at number 59.
 After a second single, "Alone Without You", charted at number 26, Owen was dropped by Island/Universal Records.